 Course Objectives

 Assessment

-Evaluations are based on performance on a written mastery exercise in multiple-choice question format (80%) and preceptor evaluations (20%).
-The written mastery exercise is given on the final day of the combined four-week Otolaryngology / Ophthalmology / Anesthesia block.
-The written exam is one hour in duration and is separate from the Ophthalmology and Anesthesia mastery exercises.
-In order to obtain Credit in the Otolaryngology course, students must receive a grade greater than 60% on both the written mastery exercise and preceptor evaluation.
+Evaluations are based on performance on preceptor evaluations (100%).
+In order to obtain Credit in the Otolaryngology course, students must receive a grade greater than 60% on the preceptor evaluation.

 Students must also receive a satisfactory Professionalism evaluation (Credit/No Credit) and complete all Case Log requirements (Credit/No Credit) in order to pass the Otolaryngology clerkship.

-For details, including grading regulations, and the program policies related to examination and assessment see the course website on Elentra (registered users only).
+For details, including grading regulations, and the program policies related to assessments see the course website on Elentra (registered users only).

+Course Objectives